Management Support System: supporting guidance

 Currently some EOs use TURNs to enable them to identify imports/exports and revenue due against individual branches/divisions.
-As branches/divisions will not qualify for an EORI number, this may cause inconvenience to economic operators set up in this way.
+As branches/divisions won’t qualify for an EORI number, this may cause inconvenience to economic operators set up in this way.
 As a result we have devised some solutions to assist EOs to associate declarations to individual branches/divisions.
 The solutions are optional and you may choose instead to adapt your systems to meet your own needs.

-To identify the branch importing, exporting or acting as declarant as appropriate when a customs declaration is made HMRC set up 2 Additional Information (AI) Statement Codes at header level in box 44 of the C88 declaration.
+To identify the branch importing, exporting or acting as declarant as appropriate when a customs declaration is made HMRC set up 2 Additional Information (AI) statement codes at header level in box 44 of the C88 declaration.
 These codes are:

 It is likely the 3 digit numeric code you use will be the same as the current TURN suffix but you are free to choose any number you wish.
 It will be acceptable for both codes to appear on the same declaration if necessary.